APape95/coding.Tasks/README.md

 ---

-## Project 3: Programming with User-Defined Functions
+## Project 3: Programming with User-Defined Functions :beach_umbrella:

 ### Description:
 This project features a holiday cost calculator program using user-defined functions.